Broker Check

 If you haven’t been handling the finances, this part of your case may feel intimidating.

-You may be struggling to conceptualize how you'll divide everything - after all, you can't split a house down the middle!
+You may be struggling to understand how you’ll divide everything — after all, you can’t split a house down the middle.

-This article will walk you through the process that I use when guiding clients through dividing their estate.
-Once you've finished this short read, you'll see that the process is simple and completely doable.
+This post will walk you through the process that I use when guiding clients through dividing their estate.
+Once you’ve finished this short read, you’ll see that the process is relatively simple and completely doable.

 Your attorney will have a form to fill out that should help you with this part of the process.